antonioeatgoat/stockcacl/README.md

     python3 -m stockcalc ANX.LON [OPTIONS]

+If you don't specify a stock symbol, it will be the first thing asked by the program before go ahead.

 ## Options

     --numeric               It returns just the numeric percentile (float) instead of a more verbose result, which also contains the average earnings of the latest twentfour weeks.

+## Coming Soon
+- An option to specify a different apikey without edit the .env file.
+- An option to specify how many weeks you want to use for the percentile analysis.
+- An option to see the current version of the installed package.

+## Credits
+- [Alpha Vantage](https://www.alphavantage.co/): it provides the APIs called by this package to fetch the stock data.